 - If it fails, the auto-heal is not saved.

 Assertions are an important part of this process.
-They help ensure that auto-healed test steps are still identifying the correct element.
-Just as important, assertions help prevent tests from auto-healing to the wrong element.
-If the assertion (and the test) fails, the auto-heal doesn't get saved.
+They help ensure that auto-healed test steps are still identifying the correct element and prevent tests from auto-healing to the wrong element.
+If the assertion fails, the auto-heal doesn't get saved.

 Assertions with Configure Find

-If an "is present" or "is not present" assertion uses auto-heal, you should keep in mind the following:
+If an "is present" or "is not present" assertion uses auto-heal, keep in mind the following:

 - If an "is present" assertion auto-heals to a different element that matches Configure Find settings, the assertion will pass.